Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Introduction

-In this study, our aim is to investigate the long-time behavior of global solutions to problem \eqref{nonlocal-CH}--\eqref{initial}, including the existence of a global attractor, the existence of exponential attractors, and the convergence to a single equilibrium as $t\to +\infty$. \begin{itemize} \item [(1)] \textbf{Global attractor.} It is well-known that the global attractor is the smallest compact set of the phase space that is invariant under the semigroup generated by the evolution system and attracts all bounded set of initial data as time goes to infinity.
-For the case $L\in[0,+\infty)$, we show the existence of a global attractor for the dynamical system $(\mathfrak{X}_m,\mathcal{S}^L(t))$ associated with problem \eqref{nonlocal-CH}--\eqref{initial} (see Theorem \ref{global}).
-To achieve this goal, we apply a general result on the existence of global attractors for semigroups $\mathcal{S}(t)$ of operators acting on a certain complete metric space $\mathcal{X}$, where the strong continuity $\mathcal{S}(t)\in C(\mathcal{X},\mathcal{X})$ is replaced by a weaker requirement such that $\mathcal{S}(t)$ is a closed map (see \cite[Corollary 6]{PZ}).
-Consequently, we only need to verify the following three conditions: \begin{itemize} \item The semigroup $\mathcal{S}^L(t):\mathfrak{X}_m\to\mathfrak{X}_m$ is a closed map.
+In this study, we aim to investigate the long-time behavior of problem \eqref{nonlocal-CH}--\eqref{initial}, including the existence of global and exponential attractors, and the convergence to a single equilibrium as $t\to +\infty$. \begin{itemize} \item [(1)] \textbf{Global attractor.} The global attractor is the smallest compact and invariant set in the phase space that attracts all bounded sets of initial data as time goes to infinity.
+For the case $L\in[0,+\infty)$, we prove the existence of a global attractor for the dynamical system $(\mathfrak{X}_m,\mathcal{S}^L(t))$ associated with problem \eqref{nonlocal-CH}--\eqref{initial} (see Theorem \ref{global}).
+The proof relies on a general result concerning the existence of global attractors for semigroups $\mathcal{S}(t)$ acting on a complete metric space $\mathcal{X}$ (see \cite[Corollary 6]{PZ}).
+This general result relaxes the usual requirement of strong continuity $\mathcal{S}(t)\in C(\mathcal{X},\mathcal{X})$ to the weaker condition that $\mathcal{S}(t)$ be a closed map.
+Consequently, we only need to verify the following three conditions: \begin{itemize} \item The semigroup $\mathcal{S}^L(t):\mathfrak{X}_m\to\mathfrak{X}_m$ is a closed map; \item The semigroup $\mathcal{S}^L(t)$ possesses a connected compact attracting set $\mathcal{K}$; \item $\mathcal{S}^L(t)\mathcal{K}\subset\mathcal{K}$ holds for sufficiently large $t$. \end{itemize} After establishing the existence of a global attractor $\mathcal{A}_m^L$ for $L\in[0,+\infty)$, we investigate the stability of the global attractor $\mathcal{A}_m^0$ with respect to perturbations $\mathcal{A}_{m}^L$ for small $L>0$.
+Specifically, we analyze the asymptotic limit of the family $\{\mathcal{A}_m^L\}_{L>0}$ as $L\to0$ and establish the upper semicontinuity at $L=0$ (see Proposition \ref{stability}).
+We mention that some techniques employed to prove the stability of global attractors at $L=0$ are similar to those used in \cite{GKY}, where the authors studied the local Cahn--Hilliard equation with dynamic boundary conditions.